In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The convertible car seats are subjected to more than 45 individual tests to evaluate their performance.
-The most important rating is the crash test analysis score based on the crash test results from MGA, corresponding to 35% of the overall score.
-We use the head and chest sensor data recorded by the crash test dummies in each seat to reach our conclusions for this metric.
+The most important rating is the crash test analysis score based on the crash test results from MGA.
+To reach our conclusions, we use the head and chest sensor data recorded by the crash test dummies in each seat.
 Our reviews also rely on intense product research and observations from multiple testers to compare each product side-by-side.

 Infant car seats are designed with little bodies in mind and are our preferred safety seats for younger babies.